wkumari/draft-wkumari-opsawg-sdi/README.md

    to the network, and download and extract the (encrypted) config file.

-   This mechanism does not really protect against a malicious vendor - while the keypair should be gnerated on the device, and the private key should be securely stored, we cannot detect or protect against a
+   This mechanism does not really protect against a malicious vendor - while the keypair should be generated on the device, and the private key should be securely stored, we cannot detect or protect against a vendor who claims to do this, but instead generates the keypair off device and keeps a copy of the private key.
+It is largely understood in the operator community that a malicious vendor or attacker with physical access to the device is largely a "Game Over" situation.

+   Even when using a secure bootstrapping mechanism, security conscious operators may wish to bootstrapping devices with a minimal / less